nextgis/metro4all/README.md

 * Android-app: same as above
 * Website with additional information

-Read more about data structures, running aps etc. in wiki: https://github.com/nextgis/metro4all/wiki/_pages
+Read more about data structures, running apps, etc. in wiki: https://github.com/nextgis/metro4all/wiki/_pages

 License information: